-- 1. Comply with federal regulations1 to "Improve Access to Services for Persons with Limited English Proficiency" by providing meaningful access to the benefits, services, information, and other important portions of Lane Transit District's programs and activities for individuals with limited English proficiency. - a.
+- 1. Comply with federal regulations1 to "Improve Access to Services for Persons with Limited English Proficiency" by providing meaningful access to the benefits, services, information, and other important portions of Lane Transit District's programs and activities for individuals with Limited English Proficiency. - a.
 Translate "vital documents" into Spanish and, if necessary, replace text with pictograms or universal icons. - b.
-Notify Spanish-speaking population of the availability of free translation and interpretation, upon request, for non-vital but important documents.
+Notify Spanish speaking population of the availability of free translation and interpretation, upon request, for non-vital but important documents. - c.
+Identify service changes affecting areas with high concentrations of LEP individuals and develop mitigation strategies. - Develop programs and materials to educate both community leaders who serve Spanish speaking LEP populations, and LEP community members about LTD's services and programs. - a.
+Contact LEP partners to determine culturally appropriate travel-training materials and contact methods for members of their specific communities. - b.
+Using input from community leaders, develop and provide customer orientation to familiarize transit coordinators at Community centers and LEP customers with all LTD services and programs. - c.
+Design new pictograms with community input to replace text in signage where possible.